© Michael Pels Leusden

 – World management –

-Lukas Enoch Lemcke is already making a name for himself as a promising young bass of the next generation.
+Lukas Enoch Lemcke is already making a name for himself as a promising young singer of the next generation with his “beautiful, full-sounding” bass (FAZ, May 3, 2025).

-He has appeared on the concert stage in works such as J.S.
-Bach’s Christmas Oratorio, the Missa Nativitatis Domini by J.D.
-Zelenka, the Messa di Gloria by Pietro Mascagni and Schubert’s Mass in B flat major.
-In winter 2025, he will perform the title role in Mendelssohn’s Paulus.
+On the concert stage, he has performed in works such as J.S.
+Bach’s Christmas Oratorio, J.D.
+Zelenka’s Missa Nativitatis Domini, Pietro Mascagni’s Messa di Gloria, and Schubert’s Mass in B flat major.

 The young bass is also already in demand as a lieder singer.
-Recitals have taken him to Vienna, Regensburg and the Breisgau, among other places.
-Together with pianist Manfred Schiebel, he released his first CD in 2024 with art songs by Schubert, Loewe, Wolf and Strauss on the Preiser Classics label.
+Recitals have taken him to Vienna, Regensburg, and the Breisgau, among other places.
+In May 2024, he gave recitals at the Vatican and, with Prof. Justus Zeyen at the piano, at the Hohe Tauern Festival in Mittersill.
+Together with pianist Manfred Schiebel, he released his first CD in 2024 with art songs by Schubert, Loewe, Wolf, and Strauss on the Preiser Classics label.

 Lukas Enoch Lemcke comes from Regensburg.
-He received his initial training from the Regensburger Domspatzen and the tenor Brent Lee Damkier, among others.
-In 2017, he was offered a place on the preparatory course at the Private University of the City of Vienna for Music and Art under Prof. Manfred Equiluz.
-One year later, he became a regular student there and graduated with a Bachelor’s degree summa cum laude in 2022.
-In the fall of the same year, he began his master’s degree with Prof. Karlheinz Hanser at the University of Music and Performing Arts, also in Vienna.
+He received his training from the Regensburger Domspatzen and tenor Brent Lee Damkier, among others.
+In 2017, he was accepted into the preparatory course at the Private University of Music and the Arts Vienna under Prof. Manfred Equiluz.
+A year later, he became a full-time student there and graduated with a bachelor’s degree with “summa cum laude” in 2022.
+In the fall of the same year, he began his master’s degree with Univ.-Prof. Karlheinz Hanser at the University of Music and Performing Arts, also in Vienna.

-He received additional musical impulses from Prof. Helga Mayer-Wagner, Prof. Helge Dorsch, Dr. Christiane Iven, KS René Pape, KS Evgeny Nesterenko, Michael Kraus, Andrea Mastroni, Univ.-Prof. Justus Zeyen and Helmut Deutsch, with whom recitals are in the planning stages.
+He also received musical inspiration from Prof. Helga Mayer-Wagner, Prof. Helge Dorsch, Dr. Christiane Iven, KS René Pape, KS Evgeny Nesterenko, Michael Kraus, Andrea Mastroni, Univ.-Prof. Justus Zeyen, and Helmut Deutsch.

-In October 2022, Lukas Enoch Lemcke was awarded the Gottlob-Frick Medal at the award’s 25th anniversary celebrations and opened the ceremony with music.
-In 2023, he placed in the Ada Sari Competition and came 2nd in the Anneliese Rothenberger Competition.
+In October 2022, Lukas Enoch Lemcke was awarded the Gottlob Frick Medal at the celebration of its 25th anniversary and opened the ceremony with a musical performance.
+In 2023, he was a prizewinner at the Ada Sari Competition and took second place at the Anneliese Rothenberger Competition.

-March 2024 – For the most recent biography please contact Nicola Kamphausen
+September 2025 – For the most recent biography, please contact Nicola Kamphausen